akankshakriti09/resume_reviewer/README.md

 Then, we have everything ready to test our application!
-Just update the page you opened before in your browser, or, ff you haven't already, run the following command in your terminal:
+Just update the page you opened before in your browser, or, if you haven't already, run the following command in your terminal:

     streamlit run app.py